RyanBalfanz/lab-notebook/README.md

 lab-notebook
 ============

-IPython notebook on dokku via Vagrant
+IPython notebook deployed to a Vagrant box via dokku